Cellular and Molecular Medicine

 What are my career prospects?

 Many of our graduates go on to study for an MSc or PhD prior to a career in biomedical research, or go on to study medicine.
 Other graduates find employment in industrial, academic or clinical laboratories, or choose to use their transferable skills in non-scientific careers.
-Our graduates are highly sought after and most find employment quickly.

 Important disclaimer information about our courses.